was a popular Game Show

 - Hotter and Sexier: Skimpier outfits and stuff taking place over water...

-- Heel: Wolf wannabe/Expy Oblivion, now seen in TNA as Brutus Magnus — where he is still a Heel.
+- Heel: Wolf wannabe/Expy Oblivion, now seen in TNA as Brutus Magnus — where he is more often than not a Heel.

 - Ms. Fanservice: Inferno.
 Really, any female gladiator that isn't Battleaxe.